 But, if the lender was open for business on Saturday, then Saturday would count as one of the days in that 3-day Loan Estimate period.

-Confusingly, regarding the Closing Disclosure—business days always include weekends.
+On the other hand, with regards to the Closing Disclosure—business days always include weekends.
 No matter whether the lender is open for business on weekends; or not.
-When it comes to the Closing Disclosure, weekends do get counted.
+When it comes to the Closing Disclosure, weekends get counted.

 Additionally, there are three big items that automatically trigger a reset of the 3-day rule altogether.
 One, if the loan’s APR% changes.
 Two, if the loan product itself changes (e.g. you’re going from a fixed-rate to an adjustable rate).
 Three, if the loan previously did not contain a prepayment penalty—and later, a prepayment penalty was added.